husseinwehbelopez/Cyberrange_LLM/README.md

 1) Changes in docker-compose.yml:
   - Set a password to log into Splunk in the ${SPLUNK_PASSWORD} value.
 Example: Chang3Me!
-  - Set a token value of your choice in the ${SPLUNK_HEC_TOKEN} value.
+  - Set a token value of your choice in the ${SPLUNK_HEC_TOKEN} value in all required fields.
 Example: abcd1234

 2) Bring up the stack and check status:
    - Run ```docker compose up -d``` as sudo.